 Only fiction templates can create character sketches.
 Even if you are writing a non-fiction book, you may want to create character sketches.
 If you're writing a biography, for example, you may want to create a Novel project, which contains the Characters folder, so you can fill out these sketches for the people who appear in the biography.

-Using character sketches
+Using character sketches as a character profile template

 Character sketches may only contain a few elements to guide you in building your characters as you write, or you can write their entire backstory in these documents.
 You can refer to them as you work, going back and editing them, or updating them as you develop new information about your characters.